QUIP 10 | Reviewing API changes in preparation for release

 Such review begins after feature freeze.
 The new release's API is not finalized until the review is complete.
 Any changes to API that happen after feature freeze must be reported on the API review for the affected module.

 The review takes the form of a code review, comparing the API-defining files of each module at the last release with their counterparts for the upcoming release.
-A commit representing this change, for each module, can be generated by scripts in the qtsdk module, named all-api-modules and api-review-gen, which drive other scripts.
+A commit representing this change, for each module, can be generated by scripts in the qtqa module's scripts/api-review/ subdirectory, named all-api-modules and api-review-gen, which drive other scripts.
 See all-api-modules --help for details.